Day trips from Milan to the Italian Lakes

 It's no surprise that Venice is one of the most highly visited places on the planet.
 It's beautiful.
 It's historic.
 It's unique.
 It's magical.
 But your experience can be dampened by having to rub shoulders with thousands of visitors everywhere you go or having to pay €10 more for everything than you normally would.
 However, the good news is that you don't have to.
 Although gondola rides are iconic, a canal boat tour is much cheaper and no less interesting.
 Instead of cramming like sardines into the stairwell to climb the famous San Marco Tower, head across the bridge to the higher (and less crowded) Church of Saint George – the views are even better!

 Sure, Venice is busy, especially during peak summer.
 But there are lots of places off the beaten tourist track worth exploring.
 And there are plenty of affordable, worthy alternatives to the most famous tourist sites.
 Best of all?
 You can do it all on a day trip from Milan.
-Only 2h from Milan by train, it's easy to get from Milan to Venice and back again on the same day without having to wake up early or return late.
-Milano Centrale is right in the heart of Milan, and Venice Santa Lucia is situated just at the edge of Venice's historical centre, so you won't waste much time getting to and from the station.
+Only 2h from Milan with a Frecciarossa train, it's easy to get from Milan to Venice and back again on the same day without having to wake up early or return late.
+Milan Central Station is right in the heart of Milan, and Venezia Santa Lucia is situated just at the edge of Venice's historical centre, so you won't waste much time getting to and from the station.

 Whether you want to enjoy the winter sports opportunities of the mountains or explore some lush alpine plains during summer, Milan is very handily located for day trips to the beautiful Swiss Alps.
 You can get from Milan to Interlaken, the archetypal Swiss Alp town with wooden chalets, towering pine trees, and picturesque old town lining the lake, in just 3h.
 This means that, if you wake up early, you could start your day in Milan and soon be skiing some of the 130 miles of ski trails surrounding Interlaken in the renowned Jungfrau ski region.
 During summer, Interlaken is arguably even more beautiful, as grassy hiking trails and dramatic mountain backdrops explode into a range of colours.